The Pros and Cons of a Joint Checking Account

 If you are familiar with banking, you have probably heard of a joint checking account.
-If you were recently married or are considering opening one for you and a loved one, you should weigh both the pros and cons of this type of account.
+Whether you were recently married or are considering opening one for you and a loved one, it's important to carefully weigh the pros and cons of this type of account.

-There should be a great deal of discussion, thought, and research dedicated towards considering this option before making a commitment.
-If you have reservations, it’s understandable.
-Depending on who you open an account with can lead to either a new found trust for someone else, or a series of headaches and a torn relationship.
+Before making a commitment, there should be a great deal of discussion, thought, and research dedicated towards considering this option.
+It's understandable to have reservations as opening an account with someone else can lead to either a newfound trust or a series of headaches and a strained relationship.

 1. Multiple sources of income